Study Abroad Locations

 Many scholarship programs favor students who plan to study so called ‘critical need languages’ (like Arabic, Chinese, Turkish, Urdu, Hindi, Korean, Indonesian, Punjabi, Japanese, Russian, Bengali, and Farsi) or who plan to study in less traditional locations- Latin America, Africa, the Middle East, and Asia.

-Safety should always be among the factors considered in choosing a location; the US Department of State website has travel warnings and advisories which are updated frequently.
+Safety should always be among the factors considered in choosing a location; the US Department of State website issues travel advisories which are updated frequently.